|General Writing Tips|

 |.jpeg||The Joint Photographic Experts Group format supports

-where a large number of colours is required.
+large number of colours is required.

 |.gif||The Graphics Interchange Format supports up to 256 colours.
 Therefore, it is ideal for producing simple logos and/or greyscale flowcharts, where the number of different colours is relatively low.
 The format also supports animation.|

 |.bmp||Avoid this format in a document at all costs.
 These

 files are over-inflated and contain a lot of empty space; a bit

 cheese!
 If .bmp files are used, it is hightly probable that,

 when sending the document via e-mail (for example, Microsoft Outlook),